a-chakrawarti/Webpage-Crownstack/handbook/README.md

 - Top and bottom margins of elements are sometimes collapsed into a single margin that is equal to the largest of the two margins.
 This does not happen on left and right margins!
 Only top and bottom margins!

 ## >| CSS Text
 - `vertical-align` property sets the vertical alignment of an element.
 Values are top, middle and bottom.
+Only inline and table elements.
 - `text-decoration` property has values none, overline, underline, line-through.
 - `text-transform` property has uppercase, lowercase and capitalize values.
 - `text-indent` property is used to specify the indentation of the first line of a text.